 - reviews of new applicants

-If a company is found in violation of any federal regulation during an audit, they could face hefty fines or other serious consequences.
-It’s important for businesses to stay up-to-date on their compliance requirements in order to avoid costly DOT audits.
+If a company is found in violation of any federal regulation during an audit leadership, it could face hefty fines or other serious consequences.
+Businesses must stay up-to-date on compliance requirements to avoid costly DOT audits.
 Staying proactive and prepared is the best way to keep your business compliant—and out of trouble!

 How Far Back Do DOT Audits Go?

-When it comes to DOT audits, the amount of time for which records must be kept and reported can vary significantly.
-Generally speaking, the USDOT requires that a business maintain accurate records for a period of three years from the date the record was created or from the time an event occurred that is required to be recorded.
+Regarding DOT audits, the amount of time for which records must be kept and reported can vary significantly.
+Generally speaking, the USDOT requires that a business maintain accurate records for a period of three years from the date the record was created or from the time an event occurred that is needed to be recorded.

-However, depending on a number of different factors such as federal regulations and state laws, this time frame could potentially be extended even further.
-It’s important to understand exactly what records are necessary and how far back they need to go in order to properly prepare for any potential audit situation.
-You can give our organization a phone call to receive customized help to ensure that you are prepared for a potential DOT audit.
+However, depending on several different factors, such as federal regulations and state laws, truckers this time frame could potentially be extended even further.
+It’s essential to understand exactly what records are necessary and how far back they need to go to properly prepare for any potential audit situation.
+You can call our organization to receive customized help to ensure you are ready for a possible DOT audit.

 As an experienced motor carrier, you know how important it is for your business to follow all applicable laws and regulations.
-That's why our organization strongly urges you to take special care when dealing with FMCSA intervention letters.
-If you are issued one of these letters, it's essential that you review its contents carefully.
-Then, you and your staff must make necessary changes ASAP.
+Our organization strongly urges you to take special care when dealing with FMCSA intervention letters.
+If you are issued one of these letters, you must review its contents carefully.
+Then, you and your staff must make the necessary changes ASAP.

-Out of Service Roadside Inspection Violations are defined as Violations which may constitute an immediate safety hazard, or that violate regulations pertaining to the safe transport of hazardous materials.
+Out-of-Service Roadside Inspection contract categories Violations are defined as Violations which may constitute an immediate safety hazard, or that violate regulations pertaining to the safe transport of hazardous materials.
 In such cases, the roadside inspector will issue a Notice of Violation (NOV) and place the vehicle Out of Service until repairs are made to correct the violation.
 What is DOT Clearinghouse Enforcement?

-When you receive a DOT audit letter, there are several key pieces of information inside.
+When you receive a DOT audit letter, several key pieces of information are inside.
 The audit letter will indicate:

 - The purpose of the audit.

-- How long the auditor intends to be on-site.
+- How long does the auditor intend to be on-site?